upachler/todui/demo.md

 - Press `q` to quit

 ### 3. Adding Items
-- Press `i` to insert a new todo item
+- Press `i` to insert a new todo item (inherits indentation from previous item)
 - Type your todo text
 - Press `Enter` to confirm or `Esc` to cancel